IMMEDIATE RELEASE: November 24, 2020

-PASADENA, Calif.—The dramatic increase in COVID-19 cases and hospitalizations is of great concern for the City of Pasadena, its residents, and healthcare partners.
-Effective immediately, the City will undertake broader and more aggressive enforcement efforts to slow the spread of the virus with respect to outdoor dining, but also with respect to other activities with higher risk of disease transmission as identified by our local case investigation, including social gatherings, worksites and unauthorized recreational sports events.
+(PASADENA, CA.) – The dramatic increase in COVID-19 cases and hospitalizations is of great concern for the City of Pasadena, its residents, and healthcare partners.
+Effective immediately, the City will undertake broader and more aggressive enforcement efforts to slow the spread of the virus, with respect to outdoor dining, but also with respect to other activities with higher risk of disease transmission as identified by our local case investigation, including social gatherings, worksites, and unauthorized recreational sports events.

-Because Pasadena is an independent local public health jurisdiction, it is subject to state orders but maintains local public health authority separate from Los Angeles County.
-The Pasadena Public Health Department will continue to closely monitor COVID-19 case and hospitalization rates and take all necessary steps to protect the public’s health, including further restrictions of business sectors if needed.
-While it is our goal to act in concert with regional public health jurisdictions, we were not engaged by the county for the dialogue or decision-making process with respect to closing outdoor dining.
-We will further evaluate the actions taken by LA County with respect to outdoor dining.
+Because Pasadena is an independent local public health jurisdiction, it is subject to state orders, but maintains local public health authority separate from LA County.
+The Pasadena Public Health Department will continue to closely monitor COVID-19 case and hospitalization rates, and take all necessary steps to protect the public’s health, including further restrictions of business sectors if needed.
+While, it is our goal to act in concert with regional public health jurisdictions, we were not engaged by LA County for the dialogue or decision-making process with respect to closing outdoor dining.
+We will further evaluate the actions taken by Los Angeles County with respect to outdoor dining.

-“The City’s broad, aggressive enforcement strategy is an immediate necessity given the rate of increase in COVID-19 cases and potential strain on our healthcare resources,” said Dr. Ying-Ying Goh, City of Pasadena health officer.
+“The City’s broad, aggressive enforcement strategy is an immediate necessity given the rate of increase in COVID-19 cases and potential strain on our healthcare resources,” states Dr. Ying-Ying Goh, City of Pasadena Heath Officer.

 “Most restaurants operate in compliance with the rules, and those few who openly flaunt them and create a breeding ground for the transmission of the virus stand to ruin the possibility of outdoor dining for all.
-We intend to identify them and either bring them into compliance or cite them, or, in the last resort, close them for the good of all and so that others can continue to operate,” said City Manager Steve Mermell.
+We intend to identify them and to either bring them into compliance or to cite them or in the last resort to close them for the good of all and so that others can continue to operate.”
+Said City Manager Steve Mermell.

-The following are reminders regarding some of the rules already in place:
+The following are reminders regarding some of the rules already in place include:

 - Retail store occupancy may not exceed 25% of maximum capacity (as defined by the Fire Code).
 This capacity limit was previously established by the California Blueprint for a Safer Economy for local health jurisdictions in counties in Purple Tier 1.